 Target # 7 discovered on Oct.
 26, 2018 by Tim Caza and Dennis Gerber.
 Time and weather did not permit us to examine the site in 2018.
 We returned to the site in July of 2019 with our ROV to explore this discovery.
-Much to our surprise, we believe we have found a Packet Boat.
-If this proves to be true, it would be the first remains of a Packet Boat ever found.
+Much to our surprise, we have found a Packet Boat.
+This is the first remains of a Packet Boat ever found.

 Target # 8 (Broken up canal boat)

 We went out to video target #2 and #3 on Oct.
 4th of 2018, after videoing target #2 we had to let the ROV charge up.
 We decided to sonar before videoing target #3.
 While running the sonar equipment we located 2 more targets.
 Target #8 was badly broken up with the port side of the canal boat pulled apart.
 Most likely the cargo of coal shifted when the vessel struck the bottom of the lake.